FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Capture Attribute Pack]()----Converts array attributes into a single index-pair capture attribute.

+[Capture Attribute Unpack]()----Converts a single index-pair capture attribute into per-point and detail array attributes.

 [Circle]()----Creates open or closed arcs, circles and ellipses.

 [Connectivity]()----Creates an attribute with a unique value for each set of connected primitives or points.